The Ultimate Dharma of Hinduism

 In Hinduism, dharma has two very important stages and one ultimate aim.

+This progression happens over many lifetimes, and in any given lifetime, there is a teaching that corresponds to the state of any given person.
 The aim of that teaching is not to keep an individual at the same stage of dharma forever.

-moving ahead to receive further teachings of dharma, which continue the process of his spiritual refinement.
+Instead, through those practices he purifies his heart and mind so he can keep moving ahead to receive further teachings of dharma, which continue the process of his spiritual refinement.

 What is mental purity?